Port Arthur, Texas: Economy

 Home to a large portion of United States oil refining capacity, Port Arthur has seen renewed investment in several key installations.
 Motiva Enterprises began undertaking a major addition to its western Port Arthur refinery, expanding capacity to 600000 oilbbl/d.
-This $10.0 billion project is the largest U..S refinery expansion to occur in 30 years.
+This $10.0 billion project is the largest US refinery expansion to occur in 30 years.
 Premcor Refining (now Valero) completed a $775 million expansion of its petrochemical plant, and BASF/Fina commenced operations of a new $1.75 billion gasification and cogeneration unit on premises of its current installation, which had just completed its own $1 billion upgrade.
 These operations are supported by the Port of Port Arthur, one of Texas' leading seaports.

 The city was the site of an oil spill in 2010, when an oil tanker and barge collided, causing 450,000 gallons of oil to spill into the Sabine/Neches waterway alongside the city.

 Central business district disintegration

 The commercial center of Port Arthur was at its peak in the early 1900s.
 Together with the effects of suburbanization, which drew off wealthier residents to new housing away from town, gradually taking businesses with them, from 1960 until 1974, successive waves of economic recession caused much distress in the town.
 The central business district has many boarded up and vacant locations.